 Issue Explanation/Recommended Action The RAID Manager library libsvrrm.so software is not installed in the /usr/lib/ directory.
 Recommended action: Install the RAID Manager package in /usr/lib/.
 See the Hitachi documentation.
 The installed version of RAID Manager library libsvrrm.so is not supported.
-Recommended action: Look for the Library RMLIB version message in the /usr/openv/netbackup/logs/bpfis/hitachi.log. /usr/openv/netbackup/logs/bpfis/hitachi.log. /date>log.
-See "Determining the current RAID Manager version" on page 195.
+Recommended action: Look for the Library RMLIB version message in the /usr/openv/netbackup/logs/bpfis/hitachi.log. log.
+See "Determining the current RAID Manager version" on page 201.